Egypt holidays

 When’s the best time to go?

-It’s hot, it’s sunny, and it’s packed full of history: Our Egypt travel advice is to put a trip to this extraordinary and unique country right at the top of your bucket-list.
-Egypt really is a year-round destination, temperatures often rise above 35°C in summer, and they hover around 20°C in winter.
+It’s hot, it’s sunny, and it’s packed full of history: our Egypt travel advice is to put a trip to this extraordinary and unique country right at the top of your bucket list.
+Egypt really is a year-round destination - temperatures often rise above 35°C in summer, and they hover around 20°C in winter.
 For sun-kissed beaches, Hurghada holidays are a must with waters boasting a toasty 24°C, the perfect scuba diving conditions!
-If you like things warm but not too hot then spring and autumn are the best times to go when temperatures are in the high 20s.
+If you like things warm but not too hot, then spring and autumn are the best times to go, when temperatures are in the high 20s.

 Chances are you won’t have to worry about wet weather during your trip, as it hardly ever rains here.
 It can get chilly when the sun goes down though, so keep this in mind when you’re packing your bags.